madeindjs/killer-game/README.md

 - [ ] allow to edit player and target of a card
 - [ ] create a dematerialized game who doesn't need to print cards
+- [ ] do something when someone guess my card